attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 Quick Start
 ---

 To get started, choose the server guide for the language of your choice from the menu on the left.
-The guide will walk you through the process of configuring, building, and running a Sencha Touch application that uses the AT&T API Platform.
+The guide will walk you through the process of configuring, building, and running a web application that uses the AT&T API Platform.